material-motion/material-motion/concepts/patterns/coordinator-plan.md

 > Imagine a transition between two states.
 A Coordinator might create a [Timeline](primitives.md) and associate many Tweens with elements in the scene.

-Coordinators use Plans that may be executed by any of the available [Primitives](primitives.md).
+Coordinators use Plans that may be fulfilled by any of the available [Primitives](primitives.md).
 This enables the expression of **coordinated interactions** involving gestures, animations, and physical simulation.

 > Imagine a set of avatars as being draggable and, when not being dragged, the avatars gravitate toward the edges of a defined area.
 The Coordinator might associate a Draggable Plan with a given avatar.
 The Coordination might also associate a Spring Attachment Plan to the avatar once the user has released it.